danbev/learning-ai/notes/ggml-split-graph.md

         }
     }
 ```
 This is doing the same thing as above but for the nodes.
-But for the
+But in the
 ggml_backend_sched_backend_id_from_cur function, this is not an input tensor
 so it will not take the same path as above.
 The following block will iterate
-over the sources of the mul operation.
+over the sources of the `mul` operation.
 ```c++
     // operations with weights are preferably run on the same backend as the weights for (int i = 0; i < GGML_MAX_SRC; i++) {